FJada/JALT/ProgressAndGoals.md

 We will need to refine and continuously test our ability to deploy our application as new API endpoints are added to it.
 We will also need to make sure that mongoDB can be reliably tested on pythonAnywhere with swagger rather than simply being able to use swagger and run API endpoints locally.

 **React Interface** <br>
 We will enhance the user experience of our app by integrating a React interface.
 We aim to elevate the app's responsiveness, interactivity, and overall usability.
+We have our wireframes from last semester to use as a guide.